Section 1504 of the New York Insurance Law

 Former Citations Ins.
 Law s 69-d

-(a) Every controlled insurer shall file with the superintendent such reports or material as he may direct for the purpose of disclosing information concerning the operations of persons within the holding company system which may materially affect the operations, management or financial condition of the insurer.
+(a) (1) Every controlled insurer shall file with the superintendent such reports or material as the superintendent may direct for the purpose of disclosing information concerning the operations of persons within the holding company system that may materially affect the operations, management or financial condition of the insurer.

-(b) Every holding company and every controlled person within a holding company system shall be subject to examination by order of the superintendent if he has cause to believe that the operations of such persons may materially affect the operations, management or financial condition of any controlled insurer within the system and that he is unable to obtain relevant information from such controlled insurer.
-The grounds relied upon by the superintendent for such examination shall be stated in his order.
+(b) Every holding company and every controlled person within a holding company system shall be subject to examination by order of the superintendent if the superintendent has cause to believe that the operations of such persons may materially affect the operations, management or financial condition of any controlled insurer within the system, including by posing enterprise risk to the insurer, and that the superintendent is unable to obtain relevant information from such controlled insurer.
+The grounds relied upon by the superintendent for such examination shall be stated in the superintendent's order.
 Such examination shall be confined to matters specified in the order.
 The cost of such examination shall be assessed against the person examined and no portion thereof shall thereafter be reimbursed to it directly or indirectly by the controlled insurer.

 Return to: Holding Company Filings – Article 15